pcerbino/PHP-DDD-Example/README.md

 ### Introduction

-This repository contains the technical exercise requested for the Avature interview.
+This repository is a technical exercise whose objective is to experiment in the implementation of DDD architecture without using any framework..

 The following are some considerations and comments about it:

-- I decided to implement the DDD architecture, with which I am taking my first steps.
-I have worked in projects that implement DDD, but this was my first time implementing it from scratch.
-I have resorted to example repositories and tutorials following the guidelines in which I observed a general consensus.
+- I have implemented the DDD architecture, with which I am taking my first steps, resorting to repositories with examples and tutorials following the guidelines in which I have observed a general consensus.

-- In addition, I decided to do this project without using any framework, as I considered that this would expose my knowledge and facilitate the evaluation.
+- I decided to do this experiment without using any framework, since I would like to implement DDD following the basic principles I got from my research.

-- The disadvantage of all the above is that it took me more time than I expected and there are several things that could be improved, for example:
+- Some things that could be improved:

     - Implementation of a service container.
     - More testing coverage.
     - Better error handling.
     - Docker implementation.

-- Anyway and despite these limitations I hope this work serves for evaluation purposes and I am available to introduce any improvement that may be required.

 ### Installation